ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 Typically, each user has their own account that is their personal account.
 You can easily identify your personal account because it usually contains your name, for example, *John Smith's Account*.

 You have full rights over all objects that are created in your personal account.
 You can invite other users to join your account, assign them rights over objects that you create, and assign them rights to create objects in your account.
-This means that the personal data of other users might be in your account, and your personal data might be in other user's accounts.
+Because of these rights, the personal data of other users might be in your account, and your personal data might be in other user's accounts.

 If you have permission to create an object in an account, you also have the right to modify and delete it, regardless of which account the object is stored in.
 When two users collaborate, they often share a personal account.

 ### Corporate accounts
 {: #corp_accounts}

 A corporate account is set up by your company.
 Typically, you are added automatically to the account, rather than being invited.
-Corporate accounts provide users with a place to work, communicate, and share resources and charging; however, this is just a convention.
+Although corporate accounts provide users with a place to work, communicate, and share resources and charging, this set up is just a convention.
 A corporate account is really no different than a personal account.
 Objects that are created in a corporate account are associated with the account and users can be invited to the account.

 Teams of people who work for a corporation often collaborate by using a corporate account.